How to Fix Black Teeth: Step-by-Step Guide

 - In other cases, teeth may develop small black spots on their surface.
 These tiny spots often appear near the gum line and are more common in children.

-Why Professional Care Is Necessary for Black Spots
+Why Professional Dental Care Is Necessary for Black Tooth Stains

 Blackened teeth can usually not be treated at home.
 However, several home whitening kits may help with slight discoloration.
+If you’re interested in home solutions, read our article on Teeth Whitening At Home for practical tips.
 Black teeth typically require professional treatment by dental centers.

 The dentist examines them to determine the leading cause of tooth discoloration, then considers appropriate treatment to restore their natural color.
 But in general, the treatment of this condition of the teeth depends on the cause of the teeth discoloration: